valory-xyz/prediction-markets/README.md

 and a [trader](https://github.com/valory-xyz/trader) service via a script.

-To get started, the user must [mint the services on-chain](https://docs.autonolas.network/protocol/mint_packages_nfts/#mint-a-service) and populate three `.env` files as follows:
+To get started, the user must [mint the services on-chain](https://docs.autonolas.network/protocol/mint_packages_nfts/#mint-a-service) and populate two `.env` files as follows:
 1. `.creator.env`: this environment file should contain the variables for the market creator service
 2. `.trader.env`: this environment file should contain the variables for the trader service
-3. `.demo.env`: this environment file should contain the variables for the demo

 # System requirements